 The Automated Threat Detection Suspicious Domain modules provide scoring to detect Command and Control communications.
 Command and Control communications occur when malware has compromised a system and is sending data back to a source.
 Often, Command and Control malware can be detected via beaconing behavior.
 Beaconing occurs when the malware regularly sends communications back to the Command and Control server to notify it that a machine has been compromised and the malware is awaiting further instructions.
 The ability to catch the malware at this stage of compromise can prevent any further harm from occurring to the compromised machine and is considered a critical stage in the "kill chain."

-NetWitness Suite Automated Threat Detection solves several common problems that occur when searching for malware:
+NetWitness Platform Automated Threat Detection solves several common problems that occur when searching for malware:

 - Ability to automate hunting.
 Hunting through data manually is an effective but extremely time-consuming method of finding malware.
 Automating this process allows an analyst to use his or her time more effectively.

 - Ability to find an attack quickly.
-Instead of batching and then analyzing the data, Automated Threat Detection analyzes data as it is ingested by NetWitness Suite, allowing for the attacks to be found in near real-time.
+Instead of batching and then analyzing the data, Automated Threat Detection analyzes data as it is ingested by NetWitness Platform, allowing for the attacks to be found in near real time.

 Suspicious Domains Module Workflow

 NetWitness Platform Automated Threat Detection works much like a filtering system.
 It checks to see if certain behavior occurs (or certain conditions exist), and if that behavior or condition occurs, it moves to the next step in the process.
 This helps to make the system efficient, and frees up resources so that events that are determined to be non-threatening are not held in memory.
 The following diagram provides a simplified version of the Suspicious Domains module workflow.

 1.)
 Packets or logs are routed to the ESA.
 The HTTP packets or logs are parsed by the Decoder or Log Decoder and sent to the ESA host.